stanimirovn/docs-redis/monitoring.html.md

 owner: London Services
 ---

-## Monitoring

-Third party monitoring tools can consume Redis metrics to monitor Redis' performance and health.
-An example Datadog configuration, displaying some of the significant metrics outlined below, is available [here](https://github.com/pivotal-cf/metrics-datadog-dashboard).
-Pivotal does not endorse any third party solution, including Datadog.
-Pivotal does not guarantee and will not provide support for the sample dashboard.
+Third-party monitoring tools can consume Redis metrics to monitor Redis performance and health.
+Pivotal does not endorse or provide support for any third party solution.

-## Redis metrics
+## Redis Metrics

 Redis emits a number of metrics that can be used to monitor the health and performance of your Redis deployment.